Timophilia (Arousal from Wealth)

 A lexical coinage, not a clinical term

-Distinguishing it from money-linked kinks that are attested
+The money-linked terms that are attested

 In practice